-Through the 4-H Shooting Sports Program, you will learn the safe and correct way to use handguns.
+Through the 4-H SAFETY Program, you will learn the safe and correct way to use handguns.
 Steady hands and a keen eye will help you “keep on target.”

 Keep your eye on the target, control your breathing, and squeeze the trigger.
 In the rifle discipline, you’ll learn to use your body to steady your shooting form and improve marksmanship.

 Pull!
 Few things can compare to the feeling of watching a clay target flying through the air to be broken by a wellplaced shot.
 The shotgun discipline helps develop hand-eye coordination.

 Do you want to learn to identify wildlife, call to game, select camo, and plan for a camping trip?
 These are just a few of the things you’ll learn as you “travel the trails” in this discipline!

 RAYMOND, Miss. -- Brandy Barnes’ excitement is building, but she keeps a cool head at the firing range.

 In the summer of 2015, the 17-year-old Hinds County 4-H member scored among the top five .22-caliber rifle participants at the state shooting sports competition.
 The accomplishment earned her a spot at the National 4-H Shooting Sports Championship set for June 26 to July1, 2016, in Grand Island, Nebraska.

 “It’s really starting to hit me now,” said Barnes.
 “I’m very excited.”